3 More Suspects in 2024 Adabraka Gold Jewellery Shop Robbery Incident Arrested at Ashaiman

 Police hunt for mining site robbers

-YEN.com.gh reported that police went on a manhunt for a group of armed robbers who attacked a mining site in the Eastern Region shortly after the Adabraka incident.
+YEN.com.gh reported that police went on a manhunt for a group of robbers who attacked a mining site in the Eastern Region just after the Adabraka incident.

-The gunmen also reportedly shot the manager of the mining company and were said to have made off with about GH¢1 million in cash.
+The gunmen, who were heavily armed, also reportedly shot the manager of the company and were said to have made off with about GH¢1 million in cash.

 Source: YEN.com.gh